 Health Tools help you make wise health decisions or take action to improve your health.

-The symptoms of metastatic and recurrent breast cancer depend on how much the cancer has spread.
-Some women have symptoms, but many women don't.
+The symptoms of metastatic and recurrent breast cancer depend on how much and where the cancer has spread.
+Some people have symptoms, but many don't.

 Recurrent breast cancer